Tenderly/tenderly-metamask-snap-simulate-asset-changes/README.md

 That's it!
 You've successfully set up the Tenderly MetaMask snap.
 If you encounter any issues during the setup process, don't hesitate to reach out to our support team at support@tenderly.co.
 We're here to help! 💜

 # Examples

+In this section, we provide examples of how the Tenderly MetaMask snap works with both successful and failed transactions.
+These examples include ERC20 and NFT transfers.

 ## Successful Transactions ✅